TheIronYard--Orlando/TIY-Catalog/angular/README.md

 #### A Shopper can Browse list view
 * link to the layout
+* add details about what can be seen in list mode

 #### A Shopper can Browse by Grid
+* link to the layout
+* add details about what can be seen in list mode

 ### A Shopper can Browse Products by category so that the shopper can narrow their search options.
 * Responsive layout : sm, med. and Lg